tomapasta/anime-manga-ip-global-expansion/README.md

 ---

 ## Project Background & Overview
-***The Global IP Opportunity***
+***Turning Cultural Prestige into Global Profitability***

-While the artistry of Studio Ghibli and Makoto Shinkai has elevated Anime to a global art form, the industry faces a structural paradox.
-As Japan’s domestic market grapples with a shrinking population and economic inflation, the future of Japanese IP—Manga, Light Novels, and Studio Originals—lies in global expansion.
+While Ghibli and Shinkai elevated Anime to a global art form, the industry now faces a structural paradox.
+With Japan's domestic market at saturation, the $25B industry, now growing overseas, is entering its most ambitious era of expansion.

 ***The Mission: Decoding Success***
-This project aims to decode the "recipe" for global IP success seen in powerhouses like One Piece, Naruto, and Your Name.
-We are analyzing these frameworks to:
+This project aims to decode the "recipe" for global IP success seen in powerhouses like Attack on Titan, Naruto, and Ghibli titles.

-- Drive Regional Revitalisation: Use IP success to funnel tourism and economic interest into rural Japan.

-- Empower Creators: Shift the model so studios can reinvest profits into human creativity.

-- Bridge the Digital Gap: Develop the digital capabilities necessary for Japanese studios to flourish in a tech-driven global landscape.

-Goal: To transition the industry from a labour-intensive production model to a high-value, IP-driven ecosystem where creativity and technology intersect.
+We are analysing these frameworks to:

+- **Empower Creators (The Studio Pivot)**: By identifying "Prestige" potential early, we validate the shift toward Production IP Ownership.
+This allows studios to move from "work-for-hire" vendors to equity partners, ensuring profits are reinvested into human creativity and sustainable production cycles.

+- **De-Risk Global Investment**: My high-recall model replaces "creative gambling" with Data-Backed Asset Valuation, ensuring that high-potential IPs receive the global resources (EN/ES/PT localisation) they deserve.

 ## 📊 Data Architecture & ML Strategy
 This project integrates multi-dimensional datasets to bridge the gap between "artistic popularity" and "commercial global success."